Donders-Institute/bidscoin/docs/installation.rst

 ``Options : dcm2niix : path`` value in the
 ``[bidscoin]/heuristics/bidsmap_template.yaml`` file according to your system configuration (you may want to use the ``-e`` install option for this).
-You can best do this using a text editor.
+You can best do this using a plain text editor.

 Updating
 ^^^^^^^^